PalveronPalveronDocs

 Enforcement GatewayPalveron forwards HTTP/SSE traffic — tool calls are intercepted, inspected, and forwardedCoding agents (Cursor, Windsurf, Claude Code), in-house MCP servers

-Governance Control PlaneSaaS platforms send events via the Extension APISalesforce Einstein, Microsoft Copilot, ServiceNow (native agents that cannot be proxied)
+Governance Control PlaneSaaS platforms are registered via MCP connector templates; their tool calls are governed by tool policiesSalesforce Einstein, Microsoft Copilot, ServiceNow (native agents that cannot be proxied)

 How It Works